Welcome to Definitely Drawing

 Hi there!
-Welcome to the primer of my mono-blue, reactionary, card-advantage and mill deck, commanded by Arcanis the Omnipotent.
-It has been designed to provide a ton of draw that simultaneously impacts opposing decks in a negative way.
-I play this deck in casual formats.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+Welcome to the primer of this mono-blue, reactionary, card-advantage and mill deck, commanded by Arcanis the Omnipotent.
+A mysterious wizard from Dominara’s pre-mending era, as well as a pit-fighter of some renown in the Grand Coliseum of Otaria.
+His deck has been designed to provide a ton of draw that simultaneously impacts opposing decks in a negative way by forcing large quantities of mill.
+This deck is played in casual formats.
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome to try!
+Feel free to comment on anything you (dis)like throughout this primer; hopefully you will enjoy it!

 Tap to draw three cards, with no other downsides other than Arcanis’s casting cost, is pretty strong.
-Especially when I include mechanisms to untap him, so that he can be utilized multiple times per turn.
-Blue offers the perfect selection of cards for this, along with a vast arsenal of draw- and filter spells to augment the boons Arcanis can offer me.
-To top it off, with a mana-reserve at hand, I can return him to my hand when he’s targeted by hostile spells/abilities, and prevent recasting him from becoming more expensive.
+Especially when mechanisms included to untap him, so that he can be utilized multiple times per turn.
+Blue offers the perfect selection of cards for this, along with a vast arsenal of draw- and filter spells to augment the boons Arcanis can offer.
+To top it off, with a mana-reserve at hand, he can be returned to hand when he’s targeted by hostile spells/abilities, and prevent recasting him from becoming more expensive.

 • Mana: indicates the availability of mana sources within the deck.